Aakash Chopra: International

 Chopra made his Test debut in Ahmedabad against New Zealand in late 2003, as India sought to find an opening partner for his Delhi teammate Virender Sehwag.
 During the 2003–2004 second Test in Mohali, Chopra scored two half-centuries against New Zealand.
 On the 2003–04 tour to Australia, he frequently partnered with Virender Sehwag, including two century opening partnerships in Melbourne and Sydney.
 As an opening batsman, Chopra was credited with the large scores that India accumulated in that series, surpassing middle-order batsmen Rahul Dravid, V. V. S. Laxman, Sachin Tendulkar and Sourav Ganguly who regularly scored centuries.

-On the subsequent tour to Pakistan, Chopra scored 42 runs in the first test match wherein Virender Sehwag scored the First ever triple century for an Indian & India scored more than 600 runs in the first innings.
+On the subsequent tour to Pakistan, Chopra scored 42 runs in the first test match wherein Virender Sehwag scored the First ever triple century for an Indian and India scored more than 600 runs in the first innings.
 India went on to defeat Pakistan in the first Test in Multan.
 However, in the second Test, the Indian batsmen scored much lower, apart from a century from Yuvraj Singh, who played in place of the injured captain Sourav Ganguly.
 When Ganguly returned for the final Test, Chopra was axed and Yuvraj was retained in the team.

 Chopra was reintroduced as Sehwag's partner in the 2004 Border–Gavaskar Trophy after Tendulkar was injured for the First Test in Bangalore.
 A heavy loss saw Chopra axed for the following match in Chennai upon Tendulkar's return, with Yuvraj playing as opening batsman.
 Yuvraj also struggled, and Chopra was recalled for the Third Test in Nagpur.
 Australia won this series, the first test win in India for them in 35 years, and this resulted in Chopra being dropped from the team.
 Chopra was replaced by Delhi teammates Gautam Gambhir and Wasim Jaffer, who went on to partner Sehwag in Test matches.
 Due to his low scoring rate, Chopra was not considered for One Day Internationals.